pthread_create(3p) - phpMan

 * The set of signals pending for the new thread shall be empty.

-The alternate stack shall not be inherited.
+The thread-local current locale and the alternate stack shall not be

 The floating-point environment shall be inherited from the creating